RedHatGov/redhatgov.workshops/openshift_terraform/README.md

 ### Provision

+**IMPORTANT**: This sets up the pre-commit hook to help prevent accidental vault.yml checkins

 Before you launch the provisioning script, you must have your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY variables exported as environment variables.
-You may do this manually, using the tool of your choice to manage aws profiles, or use the env.sh script to export them from your ~/.aws/credentials file for you.
+You may do this manually, using the tool of your choice to manage aws profiles, or `env.sh` script will export them from your ~/.aws/credentials file for you.

-To utilize the `env.sh` script, source the script as shown below
+The `env.sh` script does 2 things:
+1. Sets up the repo to use the included pre-commit githook- This helps prevent accidental unencrypted vault.yml files
+2. Ensures that your AWS environment variables are exported properly

 ```
 source env.sh